 Archie shipped the man out of the Union Depot the next afternoon at 5:30 p.m. on the Red Arrow Express.
 The prospect was all cleaned up with a pint of whiskey in his hip pocket.
 This was done to help him survive the trip.

 Dr. Bob was waiting at the other end, just as he was for Archie.
-This part of the story was told to tell how Archie’s feet weren’t touching the train platform when he left the depot, as this was his first Twelfth Step attempt and he was in the clouds.
+This part of the story was told to tell how Archie’s feet weren’t touching the train platform when he left the depot.
+At this was his first Twelfth Step attempt and he was in the clouds.
 Roy was to return to alcohol and eventually died in the late-1940s from this disease.

 Coming back, Archie had no place to live, no job and his health still very bad.
 He did come back full of a new attitude towards life and a desire to live differently than he had ever lived before.
 He made his living the first six months delivering dry cleaning out of a broken-down jalopy to the back doors of his one-time fashionable friends in Grosse Pointe.
 He eventually began selling hosiery and men’s made-to-order shirts.
 He did this partly because it was difficult getting a job, but it also left him freedom to do the A.A. he wanted to do.

-Looking back in later years, Archie seen that time and time again many examples of how much better plans our Higher Power has for us, rather what we make for ourselves!
-Because what Archie thought was wrong, that is to say his being delayed in Akron and left on Dr. Bob and Anne’s hands, was part of a plan under which he absorbed A.A. from one of its oldest members, where he learned to stand on his own two feet and where he gained the strength and spiritual courage to go out alone.
-Archie didn’t think he could have done these things without those ten and one-half months.
+Looking back in later years, Archie recognized time and time again, many examples of how our Higher Power has much better plans for us, than we make for ourselves!
+Because what Archie thought was wrong, that is to say his being delayed in Akron and left on Dr. Bob and Anne’s hands.
+This was part of a plan under which he absorbed A.A. from one of its oldest members, He learned to stand on his own two feet and he gained the strength and spiritual courage to go out alone.
+Archie didn’t think he could have done these things without those ten and half months.

 Many times during his sobriety, Archie was introduced as, ‘The Instrument of God,” for his part played in the development of A.A. locally; he wished everyone would remember that he was blessed to play a small role in carrying the message of recovery.